 Non-resident applicants to the participating TMDSAS Texas schools are not subject to the Texas Match.
 Acceptance begins October 15th.

-TTUHSC School of Medicine is a Texas state school and is required by law to have 90% of the entering class made up of qualified Texas residents.
+TTUHSC School of Medicine is a Texas state school and is required by law to have no less than 90% of the entering class made up of qualified Texas residents.

 Determining Texas Residency